hdShang/arxiv-daily/docs/cs-RO/2025-05-22/papers/250516517v2-maniplvm-r1-reinforcement-learning-for-reasoning-in-embodied-manipul.md

 ---
 layout: default
-title: ManipLVM-R1: Reinforcement Learning for Reasoning in Embodied Manipulation with Large Vision-Language Models
+title: "ManipLVM-R1: Reinforcement Learning for Reasoning in Embodied Manipulation with Large Vision-Language Models"
 ---

 # ManipLVM-R1: Reinforcement Learning for Reasoning in Embodied Manipulation with Large Vision-Language Models